dimagi/commcare-hq/docs/elasticsearch.rst

 is usually the date of the edit by convention.
 The alias should also be updated to a new one of format ``xforms_<date-modified>`` (the date is just by convention), so that production operations continue to use the old alias pointing to existing index.
-This will trigger a preindex as outlined in the `Indexes` section.
+This will trigger a preindex as outlined in the `Indices` section.
 In subsequent commits alias can be flipped back to what it was, for example ``xforms``.
 Changing the alias name doesn't trigger a reindex.

-Updating indexes in a production environment
+Updating indices in a production environment
 ''''''''''''''''''''''''''''''''''''''''''''
 Updates in a production environment should be done in two steps, so to not show incomplete data.